 The Clayton Lake Dinosaur Tracks Project (CLDTP) project was a one week collaboration between Central New Mexico Community College (CNM), NM Natural History Museum, and NM State Parks.
 The team cleaned, mapped, and built three-dimensional models of the dinosaur tracks using aerial and terrestrial photogrammetry.
 Smallmelo’s Melo King participated in the event as a student and data team lead.
 The methodologies will be published in a journal article, and the data will be made available in an interactive website.

 All results displayed on this page are preliminary, data processing is still underway.
+Read more about the project on CNM’s website.

 To ensure that the appropriate attributes were collected in the field, Melo collaborated with CNM instructors to design and develop a data model for the database responsible for housing data collection progress and dinosaur track locations digitized by students.
 Additionally, Melo and her classmates designed a data collection grid over the project area.